Re-Reading The Rise

 Though I thoroughly enjoy Marinaro’s writings, my own observations run counter to several of his conclusions.
 Indeed, the riseform does reveal the direction from which the rise came and, in the case of rivers, it does tell us whether the trout was facing upstream, across stream, or downstream.

 Look carefully at a riseform.
 Small waves are created by the movement of the fish.
 These waves are not uniform in height across the riseform—there is a high and a low side.
-In the photo above it’s quite clear that the high side is on the left.
-The low side is to the right.
+In the photo above it’s quite clear that the high side is on the left, the low side on the right.
 An arrow drawn from the low to high side of any riseform points in the direction the fish is moving at the time of the rise.
-Our fish in the photo is moving to the left.
+The fish in the photo is moving to the left.
 (The dissipating waves outside the immediate riseform are from a previous rise.)

 This high/low feature of the rise is similar to what happens when you stick your hand in flowing water.
 Water piles up on the upstream side.
 The faster the water, the higher the pile.
 In moving water, trout act just like our hand or any other type of current obstruction.
 Water is pushed up in front of their noses as they rise, creating the high side (always in the direction they’re facing).
 At the same time, their bodies function as a sort of shield against the current, resulting in the low side.